Pixel-Wise Recognition for Holistic Surgical Scene Understanding: Related Work

-However, these methodologies have not exploited the potential of transformers for a comprehensive understanding of surgical scenes, often relying on CNNs for feature extraction.
-Moreover, these approaches are designed for specific tasks rather than employing a general design that embraces the holistic nature of surgeries.
-Regarding these gaps, our previous works, \cite{valderrama2022tapir} and \cite{ayobi2023matis}, leveraged transformers for various tasks.
-These methods marked the introduction of architectures entirely based on Transformers, demonstrating satisfactory results in instrument detection, instrument segmentation, phase classification, and step classification tasks, achieving state-of-the-art performance.
-In this regard, our TAPIS model introduces a single method fully based on transformer architectures that can effectively tackle multiple surgical workflow analysis tasks within different levels of visual, temporal, and spatial understanding.
-Thus presenting a generalized state-of-the-art transformer model for multi-granular surgical scene understanding.
+Therefore, previous methodologies are tailored to specific surgical scene understanding tasks, often relying on frame-wise CNN feature extractors.
+Consequently, no fully transformer-based architecture has been developed to adapt to different tasks while capturing the holistic and multi-granular nature of surgeries, therefore limiting the exploitation of transformers' powerful modeling capabilities.
+Regarding these gaps, our previous works, \cite{valderrama2022tapir} and \cite{ayobi2023matis}, demonstrated outstanding results on diverse tasks by using a fully transformer-based model.
+In this regard, our TAPIS model introduces a transformer method incorporating a video-wise feature encoder and a region proposal network.
+This design enables TAPIS to effectively handle multiple surgical workflow analysis tasks at various levels of visual, temporal, and spatial understanding.
+Thus, it presents the first generalized state-of-the-art transformer model for understanding multi-granular surgical scenes.